 It is the policy of the Company not to have any elements of non-executive director remuneration at risk.
 Specifically, non-executive directors do not receive any bonus payments and are not entitled to participate in any Company share option plans or the VRP.
-Accordingly, in FY2023, there were no share options granted to non-executive directors, and no options were exercised, vested or lapsed.
+Accordingly, in FY2024, there were no share options granted to non-executive directors, and no options were exercised, vested or lapsed.

-In order to further align non-executive directors with shareholders of the Company, a Minimum Shareholding requirement for non-executive directors was introduced in October 2018, being 1 times the base board fees for each non-executive director.
+In order to further align non-executive directors with shareholders of the Company, a Minimum Shareholding requirement for non-executive directors was introduced in October 2018, being 1 times the base Board fees for each non-executive director.
 This level of shareholding is required to be built over 5 years from the introduction of the policy (or appointment, if later).
-As at 30 June 2023, all non-executive directors exceeded the Minimum Shareholding requirement.
+As at 30 June 2024, all non-executive directors exceeded the Minimum Shareholding requirement other than Christy Boyce who joined the Board in September 2023.